pfafman/meteor-polymer-event-test/README.md

 * Package - Add polymer as a package

-* Inject Initial - Inject the polymer js so it loads before Meteor
+* Inject Initial - Inject the polymer script so it loads before Meteor

-* Famous Wrapped - *This one works !?!?!*
+* Famous Wrapped

 * No Polymer - Reference